vvij2016/WhatsApp-Analyzer/README.md

 - Top Domains
 - Top 20 words
 - Top 20 emojis
+- Heatmap of chats by dayofweek and hour
 - Word Cloud

 Also included functionality in Jupyter Notebook: